Elizabeth Street Mall

 Elizabeth Street Mall is a pedestrian street mall in Hobart, Tasmania.
-It is located on Elizabeth Street between Collins Street and Liverpool Street.
+It is located on Elizabeth Street, running for one block between Collins Street and Liverpool Street.
 It is the largest shopping area in the Hobart city centre.
 It is also a busy meeting place and busking area.

+The mall was created in the 1970s when small-scale pedestrianisations were briefly popular in Australia and other countries.
+At the time this was opposed by some businesses, but now the street is one of the busiest in the city.

+Features

+Shopping centres

+Located in Hobart's historical nexus and by the Hobart Bus Mall, it is a central access point for a number of the city's boutique and high-end shopping destinations, including shopping malls such as: